cortex-js/cortexjs.io/docs/mathfield/05-latex-commands.md

 to math.

-For example, variables are displayed in italics, an appropriate amount of space is inserted around some letters such as "f" to improve their legibility and white spaces are ignored.
+For example, variables are displayed in italics, an appropriate amount of space is inserted around some letters such as $ f $ to improve their legibility, and white spaces are ignored.

 In Math Mode, the layout and size of some math elements is adjusted based on the context in which they are used.
-For example, superscripts and subscripts are displayed in a smaller font.
+For example, superscripts and subscripts are displayed using a smaller font size: $ 2^2 $.

 **To override the default _math style_**, use the following commands: